 Pro: Saving the Trees

 Paperless statements are helpful for the environment by reducing the amount of paper we use.
 According to the U.S. Environmental Protection Agency, the average American uses about one 100-foot-tall Douglas fir tree's equivalent in paper each year.
 Fewer billing statements means less demand for paper and less air pollution from paper production.
-Some credit card issuers incentive paperless billing by making their own contributions to environmental causes when you sign up for paperless billing.
+Some credit card issuers incentivize paperless billing by making their own contributions to environmental causes when you sign up for paperless billing.

 Con: Easier to Miss Payments

-Without receiving a mailed statement, you could forget forget to send your payment.
-The physical statement can serve as a due date reminder, for example, when you can print the statement from the internet and post it where you normally put your bills.
+Without receiving a mailed statement, you could forget to send your payment.
+As an alternative to a mailed physical statement as a due date reminder, you could print the statement from your online account and keep it where you normally put your bills.

 Make sure you add your credit card issuer's email address to your "safe list" to prevent the emails from being filter into your spam or promotions folder.